Home

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Australia (CC BY-NC-SA 3.0)

-This page describes the features and capabilities of the Maximite.
+This page describes the features and capabilities of the Colour Maximite.

-For a start you can think of it as a modern version of the Tandy TRS-80, Commodore 64 and other personal computers that were popular many year ago.
-You can plug the Maximite into a VGA monitor or a TV set, add a standard IBM PC style keyboard and away you go !
-The Maximite includes its own BASIC interpreter and does not need an operating system so you can immediately type in your program and run it on the spot.
+Think of it as a modern version of the Tandy TRS-80, Commodore 64 and other personal computers that were popular many year ago.
+You can plug the Colour Maximite into a VGA monitor, add a standard IBM PC style keyboard and away you go !
+It includes its own BASIC interpreter and does not need an operating system so you can immediately type in your program and run it on the spot.

-The Maximite also has 20 input/output pins that can be used to measure voltages, count frequency, detect switch closure and use that information to turn on lights, relays, pumps, etc. All under the control of your BASIC program.
-You can use it as a 10 channel digital voltmeter to measure temperatures, pressure, acceleration and many other types of data from sensors with analog outputs.
+The Colour Maximite has 20 input/output pins on the back panel and an additional 20 on the Arduino compatible connector.
+These input/outputs can be used to measure voltages, count frequency, detect switch closure and use that information to turn on lights, relays, pumps, etc. All under the control of your BASIC program.
+You can use the Colour Maximite as a multi channel digital voltmeter to measure temperatures, pressure, acceleration and many other types of data from sensors with analog outputs.
 In this role you can use it to control an industrial process, construct an intelligent burglar alarm, log temperatures and a million and one other similar jobs.

-Because the Maximite is so cheap (from $20 to $80) you can use it for the simplest of tasks such as an intelligent battery charge controller or monitoring temperatures inside you house.
+Because the Maximite is so cheap you can use it for the simplest of tasks such as an intelligent battery charge controller or monitoring temperatures inside you house.
 It is also powerful enough that you could control the environment in your greenhouse or log data from your racing car !

 The key features are:

-For more information click on one of these links:
+For information on the Original Colour Maximite click on these links: